How Audit Procedures and Internal Controls Improve Your Compliance Posture

 What are audit procedures?

-These procedures are the basis of test procedures.
-An auditor will often pick one or two types of audit procedures and use those to design their test procedures.
-Not all audit procedures are used in all tests.
+These procedures are the basis of audit tests.
+An auditor will often pick one or two audit methods (for example, inspection and reperformance) and use those to design their test of control audit steps and any further audit procedures needed when higher risk is identified.

 These six steps encompass what you need to know to follow audit procedures.
 Please note that internal auditing is an ongoing, iterative process that often requires you to follow a repeating cycle of steps, much like the risk management process itself.
 An external audit is more of a point-in-time event.